 In June 2023, the Bank issued its inaugural green bond in a benchmark size of EUR 500 million.
 The proceeds shall be used in line with NLB Green Bond Framework which is aligned with ICMA principles.
-The Group can finance or refinance existing or future projects in the fields of renewable energy, energy efficiency, green buildings, clean transport, sustainable management of water and wastewater, and pollution prevention and control.
+The Group can finance or refinance existing or future projects in the fields of renewable energy, energy efficiency, green buildings, clean transport, the sustainable management of water and wastewater, and pollution prevention and control.
 The eligibility criteria - as outlined in the use of proceeds section of NLB Green Bond Framework - consider the EU Taxonomy Regulation and the EU Taxonomy Climate Delegated Act with the intention to apply them on a best-efforts basis.
-The Group will strive to allocate the full amount of the green bond within 36 months after the issuance.
-Information on the allocation and impacts will be available in the allocation and impact report to be published in 2024.